Ornamental grass: Habits

-Almost all ornamental grasses are perennials, coming up in spring, from their roots, which have stored large quantities of energy, and in fall or winter go dormant.
+Almost all ornamental grasses are perennials, coming up in spring from their roots, which have stored large quantities of energy, and in fall or winter go dormant.
 Some, notably bamboos, are evergreen, and a few are annuals.
 Many are bunch grasses and tussock grasses, though others form extensive systems of many-branched rhizomes.
 The bunching types are often called "clump-forming" or "clumping", distinct from the rhizomatous types, called "running".
 Sizes vary from a few centimeters up to several meters; the larger bamboos may reach 20 m or more tall.
 Some ornamental grasses are species that can be grown from seed.
 Many others are cultivars, and must be propagated by vegetative propagation of an existing plant.

 Pampas grass (Cortaderia selloana) is easily recognizable, with semi-dwarf to very large selections for the landscape.
 Deer grass (Muhlenbergia rigens) and canyon prince wild blue rye (Leymus condensatus) are popular in larger settings, natural landscaping, and native plant gardens.
 There are Miscanthus grasses whose variegations are horizontal, and appear even on a cloudy day to be stippled with sunshine.
 Many Miscanthus and Pennisetum species flower in mid or late summer, and the seed heads are long lasting, often remaining well into the winter.
 Some Stipa species flower in the spring, the inflorescence standing almost two metres above the clumps of leaves, and again the seed heads last late into the winter.

-When gardening near natural wildland-urban interfaces, one should take care to avoid planting invasive species, such as Cortaderia jubata, Pennisetum setaceum, and Nassella tenuissima (syn.
-Stipa tenuissima), as such is responsible horticulture.
+When gardening near natural Wildland–urban interfaces, one should take care to avoid planting invasive species, such as Cortaderia jubata (native to Argentina and the Andes), Pennisetum setaceum (native to northeastern Africa and western Asia), and Nassella tenuissima (syn.
+Stipa tenuissima; native to New Mexico, Texas, and South America).
+Not only do invasive species compete with native plants, but they may also increase the risk of wildfires, especially in areas such as California.